-Emergency Notification System (Regroup)
+Emergency Notification System

-NMJC has entered into a multiyear agreement with Regroup.
+NMJC has entered into a multiyear agreement with an Emergency Notification provider.
 This system allows certain key college personnel to send out emergency text, voice, and emails to individuals who work and attend classes on the campus during any type of emergency.